 - Paprika: Personally, I choose not to use this for a brisket rub.
 It’s extremely popular for its flavor, but if I were going to use it, it would be smoked paprika.
 The color really makes the bark pop.

 - Coffee: Ground coffee, or espresso, really adds a deep flavor to the bark.
 Make sure it’s finely ground, similar to the salt and pepper if possible.
 A little goes a long way and creates a very dark bark.

 These are the most common additions to the basic blend.
 Use what tastes good, or test these in a small amount and continue to adjust.

 How to Smoke the Chuck Roast

-We know how to prep (easy peasy) and season a chuck roast.
+We know how to prep (easy peasy) and season a beef chuck roast.
 Now it’s time for the fun part, which is smoking.
 You can smoke a chuck roast on a pellet grill, charcoal grill, offset, or even gas grill.
-As long as you’re monitoring the temperature and using a source of wood-fired smoked, it can be done.
+As long as you’re monitoring the temperature and using a source of wood-fired smoke, it can be done.
 There are two main stages for the chuck roast on the smoker: Smoking & Spritzing, and Wrapping.

 Smoking & Spritzing

 Preheat the smoker to 250°F. Many people love to smoke at 225°F as there is a myth that it’s the ultimate temperature.
 You can smoke at that temperature if your smoker doesn’t put out enough quality smoke at 250°F. Use your tool wisely.